dwyl/elixir-auth-google/README.md

 ["_generated_"](https://github.com/googleapis/elixir-google-api/blob/master/scripts/generate_client.sh)
 client and is considered "experimental". <br />
-We have drawn inspiration from several sources including packages in other programming languages to build this package.
+We have drawn inspiration from several sources including code from other programming languages to build this package.
-This package is _much_ simpler than anything else and has both step-by-step instructions and an _complete working example_ App
+This result is _much_ simpler
+than anything else
+and has both step-by-step instructions and an _complete working example_ App